DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 I wouldn't take such measures otherwise.
 Like this."

-Elven girl used hood of her travelling attire to conceal her face.
+The elven girl used the hood of her travelling attire to conceal her face.
-Her figure was concealed by mantle.
+Her figure was concealed by a mantle.
-As under it she had her seventh layered spirit garments it was quite big, but with such appearance it was difficult to recognize her as a elf.
+It was quite big as she had her seven layered spirit garments under it, but with such an appearance it was difficult to recognize her as an elf.

-She used special perfume to mask elven odour as that of human.
-And put on necklace that suppressed her magic powers.
+She used a special perfume to mask her elven odour as that of human, And put on a necklace that suppressed her magic powers.

 She erased all elven traces in her appearance.
-And right now she looked just like human girl in travelling outfit.
+And right now she looked just like a human girl in travelling outfit.

 "How is it?
-With this even if angels would see me, they'd never think it is [elf who is guiding humans]."
+With this even if angels would see me, they'd never think I'm [an elf who is guiding humans]."

 "Yeah, then only humans are going to fight with angels.
 And you'll remain neutral."

-"That's right, we shall not assist angels and neither will look for opportunity to strike thee.
+"That's right, we shall not assist the angels and neither will look for opportunities to strike thee.
 Elves will keep their promise."

 Teleportation magic circle.
-Elven girl stepped into light of so-called gate.
+Elven girl stepped into light of the so-called gate.

 "Come, Kai, thee are first after all."